 Awareness of the importance of financial education is gaining momentum among policy makers in economies the world over.
 The OECD and its International Network on Financial Education (INFE) provide a unique policy forum for governments to exchange views and experiences on this issue.

-Jakarta, 1-2 June 2016: This symposium will address the importance of financial literacy and financial education for micro, small and medium-sized enterprises (MSMEs).
+Jakarta, 1-2 June 2016: This seminar addressed the importance of financial literacy and financial education for empowering micro, small and medium-sized enterprises (MSMEs).